RomanCLV/MathEvaluator/README.md

 We allow the user to decide what to do in the case of an `invalid domain` operation (eg: 0/0, 0.25!, sqrt(x) where x is negative, ln(x) where x <= 0) thanks to the static property `MathEvaluator.Parameters.RaiseDomainException`, by default set to `true`.
 In the case of this property is equal to `true` and that an `invalid domain` operation is applying, it will raise a `DomainException`.
 Else it will return `NaN`.

+### Angle unit
+We allow the user to set if all the angle are considered as degrees or radians thanks to the property `MathEvaluator.Parameters.AngleAreInDegrees`, by default set to `true`.

 ## Basic operators (+, -, *, /)

 | Expression | Result | Condition before applying the evaluation / Remarks |